-In the past I have had experience of all these methods.
-I have found that the safest method with the lowest complication rate and least pain is gentle dissection with complete removal of the tonsils.
+In the past I have found that the safest method with the lowest complication rate and least pain is gentle dissection with complete removal of the tonsils.
 Bleeding is controlled using ties and limited bipolar diathermy.
 The objective is to create as little trauma to the tonsil bed as possible.
 The less trauma caused, the less the inflammation which reduces the likelihood of delayed post-operative bleeding.

 All tonsillectomy patients are kept in hospital overnight.
 This allows intravenous access for fluids, anti-nausea and vomiting medication and analgesia.
 Most people will be able to have dinner but some will not feel like.

 Discharge is generally mid morning the day after surgery.
 Before discharge however tonsillectomy patients must be tolerating a normal diet and consuming adequate fluids.
 I don't send anyone home until they are ready.

 A normal diet post operatively is important as the passage of food keeps the tonsil beds clean.
 A soft diet such as soups and ice cream does not do this as effectively as meat, bread and vegetables.

 Recovery from tonsillectomy takes a good 10 days.
 I recommend having at least this amount of time off work or school.

 Because of the small risk of delayed bleeding I recommend not recommencing sport, running, weights or other strenuous activity for two weeks.